ploymahloy/dev-journal/README.md

 # dev-journal
 Journal for tracking web dev progress

+1.22.2023
+- Did some work in [Rust by Example](https://doc.rust-lang.org/rust-by-example/index.html).
+I really like that there's a built in IDE and compiler so all the examples and exercises can be performed on the page.
+I highly recommend this for anyone learning Rust.
+- It appears that in my efforts to help pre-career Junior Developers, I have acquired a mentee.
+He's in Bengladesh, and knows JavaScript and Python.
+He likes doing Leetcode, which is great, but he expressed his lack of understanding in where "the bar" was, as he stated, in terms of portfolio projects.
+I showed him my portfolio site, and told him that he should build a [landing page](https://games-market.vercel.app/) and deploy it (he doesn't have any deployed projects).
+He seems driven so I'm excited to see what he comes up with.

 1.21.2023
 - I downloaded [rustlings](https://github.com/rust-lang/rustlings/) and was reading through code, and realized the great possibility that I was wasting my time in learning the wrong technology for my product, despite ChatGPT and other sources stating that Rust is perfect for writing memory-safe firmware.
 - This led me to research [Firmware vs Embedded Software](https://www.andplus.com/blog/firmware-vs-embedded-software-what-s-the-difference-).
 After reading this, it affirmed my initial thought that what I need to write is, in fact, firmware.
 Ergo, all I need to do is learn Rust.